NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 # Moveset
 Slayer has many attacks available for use in combat.
 This page aims to showcase and explain their use cases.
-To make the following tables easier to read we will use some abbreviations, you can hover over them to if you don't know what they mean.
+To make the following tables easier to read we will use some abbreviations, you can hover over them to if you don´t know what they mean.

 ```{important}
 * Potency values and {term}`DPS` values are rounded in calculations.